dobrinpetkov/getting_and_cleaning_data/README.md

 2. Steps 2 - extracting measurements on the mean and standard deviation, merging the test and train datasets and naming the variables with more descriptive names.
 Here I have assumed that by measurements on the mean and standard deviation for each measurement it is meant columns that contain one of the strigns **mean()** or **std()**.
-For example, that implies that *fBodyAcc-mean()-X* is included and *fBodyAcc-meanFreq()-X* is not as the latteris *weighted* average of the frequency components.
+For example, that implies that *fBodyAcc-mean()-X* is included and *fBodyAcc-meanFreq()-X* is not as the latter is *weighted* average of the frequency components.
+Merging is done via rbind() because it is simple and it does not reorder the rows.

-3. Step 3 is done next which is adding descriptive activity names to name the activities in the dataset.
+3. Step 3, which is adding descriptive activity names to name the activities in the dataset, is done next.

-4. The last step is creating new tidy data set with the average of each variable for each activity and each subject and saving that data set in output.txt.
+4. The last step is creating new tidy data set with the average of each variable for each activity and each subject, and saving that data set in output.txt.